 As far as I can tell, the problem was the “specified” time period of your rental.
 While you were entitled to keep the car four full days, you shortened your rental period when you finalized the reservation and indicated that your return time would be earlier than the fourth day.
 (Related: Slimy new car rental tricks you need to know now.)

 So should you tell your car rental company you’ll be arriving later than you actually will be?
 No. It’s best to give it the most accurate time you can — in other words, your flight arrival and departure time, if you’re using an airport location — so that it can better manage its inventory.

-I contacted Hotwire on your behalf.
+My advocacy team and I contacted Hotwire on your behalf.
 A representative said that Hotwire guarantees the quoted rate only for the prearranged length of the reservation — until 5 p.m., in this case.
 The agency decides if, or what, it wants to charge for any extension on the rental.
-Hotwire details how to handle rental extensions on its website.

 Hotwire negotiated a refund of the remaining $100 on your behalf.